agilarasu/agilarasu/README.md

 -->

-I am a student with a strong passion for programming, and I specialize in languages such as **Python** 💻,**Ruby** 💎, and **C**.
-I also have experience in **ReactJS 🌟, Django 🌐, and .NET**🌐, and am proficient in using tools such as **VSCode, Git, and GitHub Actions 🚀**.
+I am a student with a strong passion for programming, and I specialize in languages such as **Python** 💻,**TypeScript** 💎, and **Ruby**.
+I also have experience in **ReactJS 🌟, Django 🌐, and Node.js**🌐.

-Take a look at my projects to get a better idea and feel free to get in touch with me to discuss any potential opportunities.
+Please take a look at my projects for a better idea and feel free to contact me to discuss any potential opportunities.

 Thanks for stopping by! 😃